raindogdance/FAQ/whirlpool.md

 ### I want to send to my hardware wallet!

+#### **DO NOT:**
+- Spend the entire balance in Whirlpool Postmix to a single address on your wallet / cold storage device.
+This is known as merging inputs and completely undoes the privacy gains provided by Whirlpool.
-#### Default Software
+- Use the Default Hardware Wallet Software
 Most hardware wallets communicate with servers to provide you with your balance.
 This reveals your public key to the server, which damages your privacy - the hardware company can now theoretically link together all your addresses.
 As a result **it is not recommended** that you send your mixed coins to an address associated with your hardware wallet unless you are confident that you have set up your hardware wallet in a way that it does not communicate with a 3rd party server (see below).

-#### Specialist Software
+#### **DO:**
-You can use your hardware wallet with Electrum, which connects to your Bitcoin Core through [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server).
-Wait until post-mix is done, and then spend from the post-mix spend screen - If you are sending less than half of your post-mix balance the wallet will automatically turn on STONEWALL.
+- Use your hardware wallet with Electrum, which connects to your Bitcoin Core through [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server).
+- Wait until post-mix is done, and then spend from the post-mix spend screen - If you are sending less than half of your post-mix balance the wallet will automatically turn on STONEWALL.
 If the wallet cannot turn it on it will warn you that it cannot, in this case you can then send each UTXO, one by one into your hardware wallet, ideally not all at the same time (leave a random multi hour delay between sweeps) and not all with the same fee rate.

+### I want to spend my coins at a third party service!

+Navigate to the PostMix Send Screen in your Samourai Wallet and create a transaction as you normally would.
+If it is possible your wallet will enable STONEWALL automatically - this will provide you with additional entropy and is considered the minimum requirement for sending from your PostMix balance with minimal privacy loss.

+If a STONEWALL cannot be created your wallet will warn you before sending.
+Please follow the guidelines below if you are unable to activate STONEWALL.

+#### **DO NOT:**
+- Ignore the warning.
+If STONEWALL cannot be activated, it means you are going to degrade your privacy and the privacy of your counterparts involved in the cycle.

+#### **DO:**
+- Spend a smaller amount.
+STONEWALL activates when spending less than half of your available balance.
+- Add more UTXOs to your Whirlpool wallet so that the amount you need to spend is less than half of your available balance.
+- Enlist the help of a friend to create a STONEWALLx2 transaction.
+This is very much like a normal STONEWALL but you are using a trusted friends UTXOs in addition to your own.
+This has the added benefit of additional mixing within the spend transaction and you can spend more than half of your available balance.

+### Can I recombine my mixed coins?

+It is advisable to limit the recombining of mixed coins because it can only decrease the privacy of said coins.
+This links all the consolidated UTXOs in one transaction, creating only one output, which then clearly controls all these funds.
+As a result it is best not to recombine your mixed change.

+That said, be aware that the fee required to spend multiple UTXO's is higher than the fee required to spend a single UTXO, for this reason you should use the largest pool possible when mixing funds (don't split a 1 BTC UTXO into 100 separate 0.01 BTC UTXO's).

 ### What do I do with the unmixed change?